ADD CONDITION

 Healthcare providers should advise patients to keep this product out of reach of children.
 Instruct patients that if the product is swallowed, they should seek medical help or contact a Poison Control Center immediately at 1-800-222-1222.

-Patients should be informed to stop using the product and consult a doctor if their condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days.
+Patients should be informed to stop using the product and consult a doctor if their condition worsens, or if symptoms persist for more than 7 days, or if symptoms clear up and then occur again within a few days.

 Storage and Handling